Nonequilibrium Photocarrier and Phonon Dynamics from First Principles: a Unified Treatment of Carrier-Carrier, Carrier-Phonon, and Phonon-Phonon Scattering: Results

 where $v$ and $c$ denote valence and conduction states, respectively.
 Since the eigenvalues in Eq.~\eqref{eq:fermi_distribution} depend on occupations through Eq.~\eqref{eq:renorm_eig2}, occupations, eigenvalues, and chemical potentials are determined self-consistently.

-To describe the state immediately after carrier thermalization, we fix the Fermi–Dirac temperature to 1000~K, representing a hot electron–hole plasma before electron–lattice thermalization (occurring in hundreds of femtoseconds).
+To describe the state immediately after carrier thermalization, we fix the Fermi-Dirac temperature to 1000~K, representing a hot electron-hole plasma before electron-lattice thermalization (occurring in hundreds of femtoseconds).
 Quasi-equilibrium occupations and eigenvalues are then computed for several photodoping levels within the range typically achieved by optical pumping \cite{Cunningham2017, Liu2019, Hofmann2025}.
-Figures~\ref{fig:h-BN_fig1}(a–b) display the momentum-resolved carrier densities from Eq.~\eqref{eq:electron_hole_momentum_densities} for different photocarrier concentrations.
-Holes accumulate near $K$ and $K'$, while electrons populate regions close to $\Gamma$ and along $K$–$K'$.
+Figures~\ref{fig:h-BN_fig1}(a-b) display the momentum-resolved carrier densities from Eq.~\eqref{eq:electron_hole_momentum_densities} for different photocarrier concentrations.
+Holes accumulate near $K$ and $K'$, while electrons populate regions close to $\Gamma$ and along $K$-$K'$.
 These regions coincide with the valence-band maxima and conduction-band minima, respectively (see Fig.~\ref{fig:h-BN_fig2}(a)).

-As discussed in Sec.~\ref{subsubsection: Dressing: electron-electron}, a key consequence of photoexcitation is the modification of screening by free carriers, see also Appendix~\ref{app:Time-dependent RPA screening}.
-At equilibrium, the inverse static dielectric function remains finite as $|\vb{q}| \to 0$, implying a long-ranged screened Coulomb interaction.
+As discussed in \nameref{sec2}, a key consequence of photoexcitation is the modification of screening by free carriers, see also Supplementary Section 4.
+At equilibrium, the inverse static dielectric function remains finite as $|\vb{q}| \to 0$, implying a long-ranged weakly screened Coulomb interaction.
 In the photoexcited system, photocarriers enable charge rearrangements that fully screen the long-range component.
-The change in screening is quantified by the photoinduced change of the inverse dielectric function, $\Delta \epsilon^{-1}_{\vb{00}}(\vb{q})$, which equals one in the absence of photocarriers and drops below unity when carriers are present [Eqs.~\eqref{eq:chi0_equation}--\eqref{eq:time_dep_screened_interaction}].
+The change in screening is quantified by the photoinduced change of the inverse dielectric function, $\Delta \epsilon^{-1}_{\vb{00}}(\vb{q})$, which equals one in the absence of photocarriers and drops below unity when carriers are present (Eqs.(S34)--(S40) in the Supplementary Information).
 Here we consider only its homogeneous part, neglecting local-field effects.

 Figure~\ref{fig:h-BN_fig1}(c) shows momentum-resolved $\Delta \epsilon^{-1}_{\vb{00}}(\vb{q})$ for selected photocarrier concentrations.
 Even modest densities produce a marked reduction at long wavelengths, with $\Delta \epsilon^{-1}_{\vb{00}}(\vb{q}) \to 0$ as $|\vb{q}| \to 0$, while changes near the BZ boundary are weaker.
 To highlight this, Fig.~\ref{fig:h-BN_fig1}(d) reports the isotropic average